-The Required Contiguous Open Space Pod is located at the westernmost section of the overall PUD.
+The Required Contiguous Open Space Parcel is located at the westernmost section of the overall PUD.
 As required by Policy 4.5-f-3 of the FLUE amendment, a minimum of 33.33% of the gross site acreage, less public right-of-way dedication, shall be provided in one large contiguous open space land area and shall be depicted on the Conceptual Plan approved by the Board of County Commissions.
-The large set aside contiguous Pod is shown on the overall master plan and includes a total of 1,707.93 acres.
-The "Open Space Exhibit" included with the Master Plan and labeled as Sheet OSA (Open Space - All) delineates a 640.00 Acre Conceptual Impoundment Expansion Area as Open Space Pod 1 for the use by the ITID to provide additional storage area for flood control for the area, and a 1067.93 Acre Water Resource/ Agriculture Pod shown as Open Space Pod 2.
-The combined open space pods exceed the minimum required 33.33% (1596.33 acres) by approximately 111 acres.
-The contiguous open space Pod provides additional open space and buffering for the future residents of the community.
+The large set aside contiguous Parcel is shown on the overall master plan and includes a total of 1,707.93 acres.
+The "Open Space Exhibit" included with the Master Plan and labeled as Sheet OSA (Open Space - All) delineates a 640.00 Acre Conceptual Impoundment Expansion Area for the use by the ITID to provide additional storage area for flood control for the area, and a 1067.93 Acre Water Resource/ Agriculture Area.
+The combined open space areas exceed the minimum required 33.33% (1596.33 acres) by approximately 111 acres.
+The contiguous open space parcel provides additional open space and buffering for the future residents of the community.